data-6-berkeley/notes/README.md

 - Optional: `quarto render` builds `_site`.
 - `quarto publish gh-pages` to host `_site` on GitHub pages.

+You should always push changes to `main` before running `quarto publish gh-pages`.
+It is permissible to push to `main` without running `quarto publish gh-pages` to draft or share materials for review before they are officially published.
+You should *never* run `quarto publish gh-pages` without first pushing to `main`.

 ## Python dependencies

 ```